CycloneDX/cdxgen/docs/ADVANCED.md

 ### Purl and properties filter

 Use `--filter` to filter components containing the string in the purl or components.properties.value.
+Since the purl string includes the namespace (group), you can use this argument as a namespace filter too.
 Filters are case-insensitive.

-Example 1: Filter all "springframework" packages
+Example 1: Filter all "springframework" packages (purl or namespace)

 ```shell
 cdxgen -t java -o /tmp/bom.json -p --filter org.springframework